ncatlab/nlab-content/pages/99.md

 * Victor Guillemin, Shlomo Sternberg, _Supersymmetry and equivariant de Rham theory_, Springer, 1999.

-For the role played by the Weil algebra in the general context of higher [[Lie theory]] see
+For the role played by the Weil algebra in the general context of [[∞-Lie theory]] see

 * Hisham Sati, Urs Schreiber, Jim Stasheff, _$L_{\infty}$ algebra connections and applications to String- and Chern-Simons $n$-transport_ ([arXiv](http://arxiv.org/abs/0801.3480))